Categories:

 To change plan managers, your first step is to contact the NDIA.
 Inform them that you are switching to a new plan manager, and if you know the name of the new plan manager you want, tell them that as well.
 Next, contact the new plan manager you want to work with and let them know you would like to begin services.
 Complete all the paperwork with them and confirm the date when they will begin services for you.
 Finally, contact your old plan manager and tell them the date when you want to end your service agreement with them.
 You don’t need to give any explanation to your old manager about why you want to change providers.
 Your support funds will switch to your new plan manager on the date when your new contract begins.

 For many NDIS participants, using a plan manager can offer the best of both worlds, giving you full choice and control over all of your support services without any of the headache of administrative and financial management.
-Contact us to learn more about the NDIS services we can offer you.

 Scroll to Top